bytecodealliance/governance/.github/ISSUE_TEMPLATE/core-project.md

 ---
-name: New Core Project
+name: "New Core Project"
-about: Propose the promotion of a hosted project to a core project.
+about: "Propose the promotion of a hosted project to a core project."
-title: Core Project Proposal: The TODO Project
+title: "Core Project Proposal: The TODO Project"
-labels: core-project-proposal
+labels: "core-project-proposal"
-assignees: ''
+assignees: ""
 ---

 Proposing the promotion of TODO to a core project.